Ayush7614/Upraised-Assignment/README.md

 # Typescript_Quiz_App

-This is React Typescript App Quiz Just try it i promise to you it is fun.
+This is React Typescript Web App Quiz.
+Just try it i promise to you it is fun.

 ## Owner